equant/wanikani_sentences/README.md

 * Tracks progress and review history in localStorage (although this progress tracking isn’t utilized in any way at this point, tbh I’m not sure I care.
 I just want to read sentences, so I’m just smashing the space bar).

 No server or install needed — just open the file in a browser.

+# How to Use/Install?

+1. Download the index.html file from this repository.
+2. Get your wanikani api from the wanikani site Account->Settings->Api Tokens (you will need to generate one if you haven't before)
+3. Open the `index.html` file you downloaded with your favorite browser and paste the API key into the popup that asks for it.
+Or, if for some reason you don't see a popup asking for the API key, you can click the gear icon and enter the key in the settings.

+# What does the Start (min) End (max) day offset stuff mean?

+In the settings, you use "Start (min) day offset" and "End (max) day offset" to select what period of time in the future you want to be studying for.
+If you select 0 and 1, you will be studying vocab from today's set of WaniKani reviews.
+If you select 1 and 2, you will be reviewing vocab that you will be reviewing tomorrow.
+If you select 7 and 14 you will be reviewing vocabulary that you won't be tested on until next week.
+Etc.  Hope that makes sense.